 If a board member is eligible to serve an additional term and the Governance Committee agrees that an additional term should be offered, a representative of that committee will reach out to the board member to determine his/her interest in fulfilling another term.
 If the current board member chooses to serve another term, the CoC Board does not have to vote on this position.

-If a current board member indicates he/she is not interested in serving another term or if he/she has served two (2) consecutive full terms, the Governance Committee will provide this information to the Membership Committee.
+If a current board member indicates they are not interested in serving another term or if they have served two (2) consecutive full terms, the Governance Committee will provide this information to the Membership Committee.
 The Governance Committee will also inform the Membership Committee of any open seats due to previous resignations.
 The Membership Committee is then responsible for advertising extensively when there are open board position(s) and following the established process for applications, interviews and selection.

 A board member who has already served two (2) consecutive full terms is permitted to apply for open Board positions and will be subject to the same review process as all other applicants.

 The Membership Committee will select one nominee to fulfill each of the open board seats.
-The slate of nominees will be presented to the CoC Board for approval.
-This occurs at the April and October Board meetings.
+The slate of nominees will be presented to the CoC Board for approval at the next meeting of the Board following the Membership Committee’s selection process..
 If approved by the Board through a majority vote, the selected nominees first term on the Board will begin at that time.

 The established selection process is not followed for appointed positions on the Board, which include the Collaborative Applicant, the HMIS Lead, and the Youth Action Board representatives.